Credit: Brandon Barré

 Javier’s DTLA

-Javier’s DTLA blends upscale Mexican dining with dramatic, transportive design.
-The space is a visual feast with hand-carved wood, intricate tilework, and the warm glow of low lighting.
-Together, they create a luxurious atmosphere.
-The menu reinvents traditional dishes with premium ingredients.
-Expect mesquite-grilled carne asada, fresh ceviche, enchiladas in housemade mole, and Baja-inspired seafood plates.
-The cocktail program highlights artisanal tequilas and mezcals.
-Margaritas stay perfectly balanced and always made to order.
-Guests can share a quiet dinner for two.
-Or they can celebrate in plush booths with friends.
-Floor-to-ceiling windows showcase dramatic views of the downtown skyline.
-Each visit feels like a special occasion in the city’s heart.
+Downtown LA’s skyline shimmers a little brighter at this upscale Mexican restaurant that turns dinner into an experience.
+Javier’s DTLA is a visual feast, with hand-carved wooden accents, intricate tilework and the warm glow of low lighting to create a luxurious atmosphere.
+The menu elevates traditional dishes with premium ingredients.
+Think mesquite-grilled carne asada, fresh ceviche, enchiladas bathed in housemade mole and Baja-inspired seafood plates.
+The cocktail program focuses on artisanal tequilas and mezcals, while the margaritas are balanced and made to order.
+Guests can opt for a quiet dinner for two or gather in one of the larger, plush booths for a group celebration.
+The floor-to-ceiling windows offer striking views of the downtown skyline, making every visit feel like a special occasion in the heart of the city.

 Location: Downtown LA